ReCommenXer/BFTest/README.md

                         [2] = "3"
                     }
                     game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer(unpack(args))
-                    if _G.AutoBuyLegendarySword_Hop and _G.AutoBuyLegendarySword and World2 then
+                    if AutoBuyLegendarySword_Hop and AutoBuyLegendarySword and World2 then wait(10)
-                        wait(10)
                         Hop()
                     end